On this page

 Compliance with NHS Provider Licence declaration

-G6 (3): General Condition 6 – Systems for Compliance with Licence Conditions
+Condition G6 – Systems for Compliance with Licence Conditions

 On 1 April 2017, the Trade Union (Facility Time Publication Requirements) Regulations 2017 came into force.
 The Regulations require the Trust, as an NHS body, to collate and publish on an annual basis, a range of data on the amount and cost of ‘facility time’ within the organisation.
 Facility Time is the provision of paid or unpaid time off from an employee’s normal role to undertake Trade Union duties and activities as a Trade Union representative.